-To adjust the seat position:
+To adjust a manual seat:

-- 1. Pull the handle at the front of the seat cushion to unlock it. - 2.
-Move the seat forward or rearward and release the handle. - 3.
+- 1. Lift the handle at the front of the seat cushion. - 2.
+Move the seat forward or rearward to adjust the seat position. - 3.
+Release the handle to stop the seat from moving. - 4.
 Try to move the seat back and forth to be sure it is locked in place.